-Simply making necessary dietary changes and eating healthy can have a very positive affect on your renal disease.
+Simply making necessary dietary changes and eating healthy can have a very positive effect on your renal disease.
 Eating healthy is a huge part of living a happy, healthy, and comfortably long life.

 Here are just some of the many ways that eating healthy can positively affect your renal disease: